willypedroso/osf_exercise/README.md

 # OSF - Exercise
 ## Oracle CX Commerce

-In this exercise I was able to practice de following tasks:
+In this exercise I was able to practice the following tasks:

 - Create a local core reference store workspace
 - Implement a custom widget (a Weather Widget in this case)